RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Field Study: A Digital Radio Twin

 \section{Field Study: A Digital Radio Twin}

-In previous experiments, our testing relied on simulation datasets, raising concerns about potential discrepancies between our digital twin and its physical counterpart.
-In this section, we demonstrate the fidelity of our digital radio twin framework, which includes both environment geometry and a comprehensive radio radiance field, and highlight its support for advanced applications like ISAC.
+In previous experiments, our testing relied on simulation datasets, which raised concerns about potential discrepancies between our digital twin and its physical counterpart.
+In this section, we demonstrate the fidelity of our digital twin framework and highlight its support for advanced applications such as ISAC.

-\textbf{Calibrating Radiance Field:} To validate the fidelity of our generated spectra, we first overlay them with equirectangular photographs taken from the same positions.
-The results show that most spectra align well with the visual geometry, as illustrated in Fig.~\ref{fig::physical twin measurement twin}.

-We also conducted field measurements at the same Rx locations using a synchronized Tx-Rx system, as depicted in Fig.~\ref{fig::Dataset overview}.
-This system generates high-definition, precise Channel Impulse Response (CIR) between each Tx and Rx array element pair, which are processed by the SAGE algorithm to estimate key MPCs, including path loss, delay, AoD, and AoA.
-More details about this system are available in~\cite{NIST_SAGE,NIST_data}.
-Using these MPCs, we generated an MPC spectrum similar to our ideal spectra, which was then used to validate and calibrate our digital twin.
-The lower image of Fig.~\ref{fig::physical twin measurement twin} shows the comparison results of direct validation and after calibration.

-Two limitations in the field measurement process affect direct validation performance: the limited Rx vertical FoV, indicated by the red lines in Fig.~\ref{fig::physical twin measurement twin} which also applies to Tx, and the system’s reliance on SAGE algorithms, which only estimate dominant MPCs.
-Consequently, the spectrum contains little information beyond several discrete MPCs.

-This scenario is common when real systems have imperfections.
-In these cases, the advantages of RF-3DGS, such as rapid training and extrapolation ability, become particularly valuable.
-With just 3 minutes of re-training, we can produce a validated radio radiance field representation with high testing metrics, as shown in Fig.~\ref{fig::field_mearsure_vali}.
-The extrapolation capability also allows us to map imperfect measurements onto the correct positions.

-\textbf{An ISAC Scenario Demo:} Considering RF-3DGS's remarkable ability to reconstruct the radio radiance field and model the environment with real-time wireless communication feedback, its potential in ISAC applications~\cite{isac} becomes evident.
-Fig.~\ref{fig::ISAC scenario demonstration} illustrates an ISAC scenario.
-On the left, the spectra rendered using the well-trained RF-3DGS representation serve as prior knowledge.
-Then, a person enters the scene.
-Traditional methods might struggle to capture and render such dynamic changes in real-time~\cite{wifisen,wifisensing}.
-However, with RF-3DGS, the system not only detects the individual's presence but also quickly generates a highly detailed radio spatial spectrum from the communication feedback, accurately reflecting the person’s shape and location within the scene by comparing the captured spectra with those rendered from the prior representation

-This capability is particularly beneficial in environments where timely and accurate sensing is crucial, such as in safety monitoring or automated navigation systems.
-RF-3DGS enables the simultaneous acquisition of communication signals and precise reconstruction of the surrounding environment’s geometry in an explicit manner.